 Common conditions associated with neuromuscular scoliosis include:

 - Spinal muscular atrophy

 - Spina bifida

-“In neuromuscular scoliosis, the muscles and surrounding tissues are unable to support the weight of the body, which leads to progressive spinal curvature,” Dr. Redman says.
+"In neuromuscular scoliosis, the muscles and surrounding tissues are either too tight or unable to support the weight of the body, which leads to progressive spinal curvature," Dr. Redman says.

 How is neuromuscular scoliosis different from idiopathic scoliosis?

 Neuromuscular scoliosis can get worse quickly and affect more vertebrae than idiopathic scoliosis.
 Unlike patients with idiopathic scoliosis, small curves in neuromuscular scoliosis can continue to grow worse even after your child's bones are fully mature.

 How can I tell if my child has scoliosis?